ernstlab/CNEP/README.md

 Option B

-For each training file name in the TRAINDIR_SUBSET created in step 3 option B, trainfile, execute these set of commands:
+Execute the command

 > java -classpath .
+MergeFeatureFiles

+Also, for each training file name in the TRAINDIR_SUBSET created in step 3 option B, trainfile, execute these set of commands:

-MergeTrainFiles trainfile traindirfeatures.txt TRAINDIR_MERGED
+> java -classpath .
+MergeTrainFiles trainfile TRAINDIR_MERGED

 > gunzip TRAINDIR_MERGED/trainfile